derek-dchu/Java/notes/oop.md

 * cannot define any static members itself.
 * it has direct access to the methods and fields of its enclosing instance.
-* Interface can have inner class, but the inner class has to be public static.
 * Inner class can be extended by outer class, but the outer class has to define constructor.

 ```java